ONLYOFFICE/Kubernetes-Docs/README.md

 To allow the StatsD metrics in ONLYOFFICE Docs, follow step [5.2](#52-metrics-deployment-optional)

-### 7 Make changes to Node-config configuration files
+### 7. Make changes to Node-config configuration files
 *This step is optional.
 You can skip step [#7](#7-make-changes-to-node-config-configuration-files) at all if you don't need to make changes to the configuration files*

-#### 7.1 Create a ConfigMap containing json file
+#### 7.1 Create a ConfigMap containing a json file

-In order to create a ConfigMap from a file that contains the structure `local.json` you need to run the following command:
+In order to create a ConfigMap from a file that contains the `local.json` structure, you need to run the following command:

 ```bash
 $ kubectl create configmap local-config \